Devesh251298/Decision_trees/README.md

 ## Cross Validation

+This script contains the following three functions:

+- Train, Test k-Fold: Splits a dataset into k-folds.
+Takes as inputs the number of folds and the length of the dataset, and outputs a list of lists containing the train and test indices.

-- The cross validation function evaluates the performance of the decision tree by first splitting the dataset into k=10 parts, and then for each of the 10 iterations, training the decision three with the training dataset of the corresponding fold and getting the evaluation metrics for the test dataset of the fold.
-It takes the dataset as an input and outputs the confusion matrixs, accuracy, recall, precision, and F1-measure.
+- Cross Validation: Evaluates the performance of the decision tree by first splitting the dataset into k=10 parts, and then for each of the 10 iterations, training the decision three with the training dataset of the corresponding fold and getting the evaluation metrics for the test dataset of the fold.

+- Nested Cross Validation: Performs nested cross validation on a Decision Tree Classifier with pruning, it takes as input a dataset, and outputs two dictionaries, one containing the test metrics for each fold, and another containing the average test metrics accross the k fold.

+The evaluation metrics that are returned by both the cross validation and nested cross validation functions are confusion matrixs, accuracy, recall, precision, and F1-measure.

 ## Pruning